italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

 .. admonition:: |spid-icon|

-  The user attributes MAY be requested by the RP using the **claims** parameter in the Authorization Request.
+  The attributes of the user MAY be requested by the RP using the **claims** parameter in the Authorization Request.

-  SPID do not allow require the user attributes in Token ID, they are available in "userinfo".
+  SPID do not allow require the user attributes in ID Token, they are available at the "userinfo" endpoint.

 .. admonition:: |cieid-icon|